Mining the Connections 2024

 This international conference explores the many links between mining developments, local communities, transitions and the environment from a multidisciplinary perspective.
 It seeks to establish and strengthen links between governments, researchers, NGOs, practitioners and community representatives from around the world, in order to continuously improve knowledge about mining development and its impacts.

-Rationale 2022 Report
+Rationale 2022 Report 2024 Report

 Hosting Partners